Hawes is a Town in the county of North Yorkshire.

 The area around Hawes's best old mines can be found at Grassington Lead Mines.

-There are a number of country parks near to Hawes including Brimham Rocks.
+Places near Hawes feature a number of interesting country parks including Brimham Rocks.

-Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden are great places to visit near Hawes if you like parks.
+Hawes's best nearby parks can be found at Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden.

 Fountains Abbey and Studley Royal Water Garden is a great place to visit close to Hawes if you like gardens.